Our Impact

 Breanna

-The Celebrate Life Foundation provided $1,000 for medical bills.
+The Celebrate Life Foundation provided financial support for medical bills.

 "You have no idea how much this means to me and my family.
 It has been extremely difficult to see the outstanding medical expenses come in when not being halfway finished with treatment.
 It is very hard to accept a gift like this, but I want you to know how much stress this is relieving.
 I feel like this is a great step in the right direction to being able to handle the unfair expenses that come along with this diagnosis."